 When we found items that we wanted to keep but were out of place, we put them in the “reorganize” box.
 We did not take the time, at least in the first few hours, to find the right spot for each item.
 Because it would have been too time-consuming.
 Instead, we focused the first few hours on discarding (Sell, Trash, Donate, Recycle), and it paid off quickly: within a couple of hours, we could see significant results.
 So we kept going!

-3. Plan Ahead to Find out How You Are Going to Get Items Out Of Your House.
+Plan Ahead to Get Items Out Of Your House

 I read this advice from Christine on this page before starting to declutter my garage, but made the mistake to ignore it, because I thought I could improvise.
 I thought – how hard can it be to get items out of the house?

 Getting rid of all these items in my garage was definitely more challenging than I thought, and I wish I had plan for all these options straight from the beginning.